Community Christmas Events and Experiences

 The spirit is evident at La Salette of Enfield.
 Once the site of the state’s other Shaker community, it is now home to a Catholic religious order, the Missionaries of Our Lady of La Salette.
 Each year since 1954, the brothers have decked a 20-acre hillside with light displays that inspire and entertain throughout the whole month of December.
 Father John Sullivan says the theme this year, “Lighting Our Common Home,” is meant to enhance our awareness of the beauty of nature.
 He adds that there is also a display of 500 nativity scenes from all over the world.
 For generations of families, the festival of lights at La Salette has been, and is, a welcome sight in the darkest time of the year.

-Also chasing away the darkness — “The Christmas Revels” in Hanover.
+Also chasing away the darkness — “The Christmas Revels” in Lebanon (a new location for 2019).
 But here, it is the joy of storytelling, song and dance that lifts the spirts.
-The Revels, now in its 44th year, draws on traditions of world cultures to celebrate the winter solstice.
-This year, from December 13 to 16, it’s a Nordic celebration, with some native Nordic performers as cast members.
+The Revels, now in its 45th year, draws on traditions of world cultures to celebrate the winter solstice.
+This year, from December 21 to 23, it’s an English celebration of the winter solstice.
 Much of the cast, more than 70, young and old, are amateurs who audition to act, sing and dance.
 “My heart fills with joy seeing everyone act together,” says The Revels’ Lyndsay Rose.
 “It’s a one-of-a-kind experience.”
 Just because you’re in the audience doesn’t mean you won’t be singing and dancing.
 Right before intermission, the blare of trumpets signals the Morris dancers to lead the audience in a line dance to “The Lord of the Dance,” a joyful song that implores everyone to “Dance, dance, wherever you may be.”